Brooklyn College: Early decades

 Brooklyn College's sixth president was Robert Hess, who served from 1979 to 1992.
 Hess initiated major changes in the college curriculum, mandating a standard core for all students.
 Implementation of the new curriculum was aided by a large grant from the National Endowment for the Humanities.
 By 1984, in a national report's otherwise gloomy assessment of humanities education, Brooklyn College was singled out as "a bright spot" among American universities for stressing the study of the humanities.

 In a 1988 survey of thousands of American college deans, Brooklyn College ranked 5th in providing students with a strong general education, and was the only public institution among the top five.
 As of 1989, Brooklyn College ranked 11th in the US, and ahead of six of the eight Ivy League universities, by number of graduates who had acquired doctoral degrees.
-At Brooklyn College being called “the poor man’s Harvard,” President Hess quipped, “I like to think of Harvard as the rich man’s Brooklyn College.”
+At Brooklyn College being called "the poor man’s Harvard," President Hess quipped, "I like to think of Harvard as the rich man’s Brooklyn College."

+Even as Brooklyn College rebounded academically, it suffered a severe budget crunch in the 1988–1989 school year due to reductions in state financing; this resulted in fewer courses, larger classes, no new faculty and staff hirings, supply shortages, and deferral of maintenance of buildings and grounds.

 Vernon Lattin was the seventh president of Brooklyn College, from 1992 to 2000.

+During Lattin's tenure, Brooklyn College began a complete overhaul of campus buildings and vastly improved computer and Internet access for students and faculty.
+The college returned to intercollegiate sports competition and the college chess team won U.S. and international championships.
+Lattin was also president at the time of the first individual million-dollar donation to the Brooklyn College Foundation.